Full view of the Shinto saw rasp with red handle on a light grey background

 Maintenance

 Keep the rasp dry and brush out dust after use.
-If resin or fine debris builds up, clean it gently with a stiff brush.
-Store it where the teeth will not rub against other tools, and wipe with a light coat of protective oil if it will be kept for long periods in a humid workshop.
+If resin or fine debris builds up, clean gently with a stiff brush.
+Store where the teeth will not rub against other tools, and wipe with a light coat of camellia oil if it will be kept for long periods in a humid workshop.

 🌱 Share your experience — every review plants another tree.